 - caring responsibilities or;

-- housing costs, like service charges or a mortgage.
+- housing costs, like service charges.

 If you have more than £10,000 in savings, either as a single person or a couple, it will limit how much Pension Credit you can receive.
 Your savings over this amount will be converted to ‘tariff income’ at a rate of £1 for every £500, or part of £500, you have.

 So, if you and your partner have combined savings of £13,150, you’ll be treated as having an extra £7 of tariff income each week.
 This is because you have six complete sets of £500 over £10,000, plus an extra £150.

 If you’re eligible for Pension Credit, it could open doors to a number of other benefits too.
 You could also get full Council Tax Relief, Housing Benefit if you rent and the Warm Home Discount Scheme, worth £150 over the winter months.

 Savings Credit is another type of Pension Credit you could apply for if you reached State Pension age before 6 April 2016.
 It’s means-tested and designed for people who have saved some money towards retirement, for example, with a small private pension.
 It pays up to £15.94 a week for a single person and £17.84 for a couple.

 Unlike Pension Credit, receiving Savings Credit doesn’t guarantee you’ll also get Housing Benefit or a reduction in Council Tax.